MicrosoftDocs/powerquery-docs/powerquery-docs/cluster-values.md

 ![Clustered values as a new column called Cluster in the initial table](images/cluster-column-initial-result.png)

+> [!NOTE]
+> The Cluster values feature is available only for Power Query Online.

 ## Create a Cluster column

 To cluster values, first select the **Person** column, go to the **Add column** tab in the ribbon, and then select the **Cluster values** option.